-Figure 7.4: Left - fingerprint before and after using gaussian filter.
+Figure 7.4: Left - fingerprint before and after using gaussian blur filter.

-Last part of image preprocessing is converting result image to binary image.
+The next part of image preprocessing is converting result image to binary image.
 This was implemented using method called thresholding.
 Global thresholding is the simplest type of thresholding.
 For every pixel in image following equation it is true: